Quasician/CellularAutomata/doc/DESIGN_PLAN.md

 ## Design Details

+We plan to have a runner class that should just have a main method, setupSimulation
+    The runner class would do the configuration of the simulation with the setupSimulation method.
+    It would update the simulation with setter methods and simulation's updateGrid method, and graphically visualize the simulation to the user using simulation's show method.

+    Simulation class that will contain the rules of the simulation and a constructor, updateGrid method, and a show method.
+    We will have to create an object inside the runner class for the actual simulation to start.
+    Once started to update the simulation with the UI's button presses, the code will utilize simulation setter methods for data elemtents within the simulation class.
+To add additional updates, one only needs to create a new variable inside of the simulation class and make a setter method for that variable.

+We plan to also have an abstract Cell class that has the methods:
+    getState
+    setState
+    getTopCell
+    getBottomCell
+    getLeftCell
+    getRightCell
+    updateState
+We also need a Middle Cell, Edge Cell, and Corner Cell that will extend from the abstract Cell class.

+Middle Cell will have a constructor
+    variables:
+        TopCell
+        BottomCell
+        LeftCell
+        RightCell
+    updateState will factor in all neighbors

+Edge Cell will have a constructor
+    variables:
+        TopCell
+        BottomCell
+        LeftCell
+        RightCell
+    1 cell will be set to null depending on the constructor and 3 cells will point to an actual cell. updateState will factor in 3 neighbors

+Corner Cell will have a constructor
+    variables:
+        TopCell
+        BottomCell
+        LeftCell
+        RightCell
+    2 cells will be set to null depending on the constructor and 2 cells will point to an actual cell. updateState will factor in 2 neighbors

+If we need to add a new type of cell then we could create that specific type of cell and make it extend the abstract class Cell.

     *Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)

         This will be completed by using the Middle Cell's own updateState method.
 Since a middle cell has 4 neighbors, the updateState